 How to hire a family member

-You can’t control how your other employees view nepotism, but you can build a process around the way you hire family members.
-It will probably look quite similar to the way you screen non-related candidates, and it’s based around ensuring they’re the right fit.
+Still believe hiring a family member makes sense?
+While you can’t control how your other employees view nepotism, you can build a process around the way you hire family members to increase your chances of success.

 Do your relative’s passions align with your company’s mission?
 Will the position they fill leverage their skills and interests?
+Are they truly the best fit for the role you’re hiring for or do you owe them a favor?
 Have them take the DISC profile assessment to better understand what drives and ultimately fulfills them.
-The discussion should be a two-way street, with both of you striving to figure out if this is a decision that will benefit everyone involved.
+The discussion is a two-way street, with both of you striving to figure out if this is a decision that will benefit everyone involved.

-Personality is key when bringing someone into your business.
-You’re already at an advantage because you know your family member closely.
-While there must be a reasonable level of technical skill, it’s the soft skills – interpersonal skills, communication skills, thought processes and emotional intelligence – that can really make or break your hiring decisions.
-Hiring a relative whose behavior and values oppose yours and those of your company risks eroding your brand and destroying morale.
+Personality is key when bringing someone into your business – whether it involves hiring relatives or not.
+Your close knowledge of your family member puts you at an instant advantage.
+While there must be a reasonable level of technical skill, it’s the soft skills – interpersonal skills, communication styles, thought processes and emotional intelligence – that can make or break your hiring decisions.
+Hiring family members whose behavior and values oppose yours and those of your company will, over time, erode your brand and destroy morale.

-Core values are what a company stands for; they’re derived from your brand’s ultimate purpose.
-They are your company’s creed and culture and what every employee – including those you are related to – should embody.
-Before hiring a relative, be clear as to what your core values are and what will be expected of him or her.
-The smaller your organization, the more important it is that you define how these core values should be manifested for that particular position.
+Core values are what a company stands for and they’re derived from your brand’s ultimate purpose.
+They are your company’s creed and culture and what every employee – including those you are related to – must embody.
+Before hiring family members, clarify your core values and make sure your relative knows what will be expected of them.
+The smaller your organization, the more important it is to define how these core values will be manifested in that particular position.

-If you do end up hiring your relative, it will be up to you to hold them accountable and ensure that the standards and expectations you set are not just met, but exceeded.
-A high-performing family member who is held to the same standards as the rest of the employees will gradually be accepted as a valued coworker, not just the daughter or nephew or cousin of the boss.
-This, in turn, can create a positive change throughout the company, as higher performance becomes the new status quo.
+If you do end up hiring a relative, you must hold them accountable and ensure that the standards and expectations you set are not just met, but exceeded.
+A high-performing family member who is held to the same standards as the rest of the employees will gradually be accepted as a valued coworker, not just the relative of the boss who was hired due to nepotism.
+This, in turn, can raise standards throughout the company and lead to organic growth.